 Africa Advocacy Foundation is delighted to become an intermediary technical partner of Comic Relief to deliver the Global Majority Fund alongside 10 other specialist charities in the UK.

-Our Community React Fund is NOW OPEN for Applications.
+Our Community React Fund is NOW CLOSED for Applications.

 Covid-19 Relief Services